PRIYANSHI-eng/E-commerce-follow-along/README.md

 Progress Summary: This milestone enhanced the product creation process by improving form submission, adding error handling, and integrating API communication.

 Submission: The repository has been updated, and all changes have been pushed successfully.
+**#Milestone 11 - Fetch and Display Products Data**

+In this milestone, we implemented the functionality to fetch all products from the backend and dynamically display them on the frontend using components.

+Backend (Node.js & Express)
+Created an API endpoint to send all product data from the backend to the frontend.
+Added a route in index.js to fetch product data.
+Used Mongoose to retrieve product details from the database.
+Sent the retrieved data as a JSON response.
+Frontend (React)
+Created a function to fetch product data from the backend.

+Used fetch or axios to make a GET request to the backend endpoint.
+Stored the response in a state variable using the useState hook.
+Used useEffect to trigger the data fetch on component mount.
+Displayed the data dynamically using the ProductCard component.

+Passed fetched product data as props to the ProductCard component.
+Rendered multiple ProductCard components dynamically using .map().